Add VMware vCenter Cloud Provider Resource

 Note: This path must be accessible to all execution servers that will be used to deploy Apps.

-Reserved Networks (Optional) Reserved networks separated by semicolon(;). vNICs configured to these networks will not be used for VM connectivity.
+Reserved Networks All (Optional) Comma-separated list of reserved networks. vNICs configured to these networks will not be used for VM connectivity.

 Behavior During Save (optional)